bean710/tic-tac-toe/README.md

 How to Run It:
 =====
+If you have perl installed, just run `perl ttt.pl`

 If you have a compatible system, you can just use one of the precompiled binaries.
 - MacOS (Tested on 10.15): MacOS_ttt